vonglasow/atoum-documentation/source/en/chapter1.rst

    curl -s https://getcomposer.org/installer | php

-Then, create a composer.json file at the root of your project, containing
+Then, create a composer.json file at the root of your project, containing the following text

 .. code-block:: json